-Research questions, methods and data collection
+4 Research questions, methods and data collection

-Research questions, topics and methods
+4.1 Research questions, topics and methods

 The main research question addressed in this study is 'What is the impact of the CO_2 Performance Ladder on improving energy and carbon management and CO_2 emission reduction in construction and civil engineering firms'.
-A mixed methods approach, combining both qualitative and quantitative data collection techniques and analysis procedures (Saunders et al. 2009), was used to investigate the impact of the CO_2PL on improving energy and carbon management in the involved companies.
-The research has been broken down into five topics.
+A mixed methods approach, combining both qualitative and quantitative data collection techniques and analysis procedures (Saunders et al. 2009) was used to investigate the impact of the CO_2PL on improving energy and carbon management in the involved companies.
+The research has been broken down into five topics, see Figure 1.
+Figure 1: Research framework and data collection.

 - First, we investigated the main characteristics of the CO2PL, the participants' opinion about the CO2PL and the main reasons for participating in the scheme. - Second, we investigated whether the CO2PL has had significant effects on adopting new energy and carbon management practices in certified firms.
-Personal interviews with corporate representatives responsible for coordinating the implementation of the CO2PL were conducted to identify the impact of the CO2PL on improving corporate energy management practices, see the appendix for the questionnaire.
-The main interview topics included are the organizational changes, the monitoring and analysis of energy use and CO2 emission reduction, the functioning of the plan-do-check-act cycle, the management involvement, target setting for CO2 emission reduction and employee involvement.
+Personal interviews with corporate representatives responsible for coordinating the implementation of the CO2PL, were conducted to identify the impact of the CO2PL on improving corporate energy management practices, see annex A for the questionnaire.
+The main interview topics included are the organizational changes, the monitoring and analysis of energy use and CO2 emission reduction, the functioning of the Plan-Do-Check-Act Cycle, the management involvement, target setting for CO2 emission reduction and employee involvement.
 A fully comparable control group was not available since all major companies in the construction and civil engineering sector already participated in the CO2PL.
-However, some smaller non-certified companies in the same sector were used as a control group. - Third, we studied whether additional energy conservation and CO2 emission reduction measures have been taken by certified firms, due to the CO2PL.
+However, a few smaller non-certified companies in the same sector was used as a small control group. - Third, we studied whether additional energy conservation and CO2 emission reduction measures have been taken by certified firms, due to the CO2PL.
 The various measures were taken from companies' energy management plans and websites.
-The impact of the CO2PL on taking these measures is rated by the interviewees conforming to the method by Rietbergen et al. (2002). - Fourth, we investigated the achieved CO2 emission reductions due to energy efficiency improvements and fuel switching (thus excluding reductions from changes in production output), the additional impacts of the scheme on CO2 emission reduction and the goal achievement of CO2 reduction targets.
-The necessary data were taken from corporate energy management plans, annual company CO2PL progress reports and databases with company information on turnover. - Fifth, as the CO2PL was probably not the only driver for changing energy management practices, the influence of other contextual drivers, such as corporate strategies, other governmental policies and market-based standards, was also discussed during the interviews.
+The impact of the CO2PL on taking these measures is rated by the interviewees conform the method by Rietbergen et al. (2002). - Fourth, we investigated the achieved CO2 emission reductions due to energy efficiency improvements and fuel switching (thus excluding reductions from changes in production output), the additional impacts of the scheme on CO2 emission reduction and the goal achievement of CO2 reduction targets.
+The necessary data were taken from corporate energy management plans, annual company CO2PL progress reports and databases with company information on turnover. - Fifth, as the CO2PL was probably not the only driver for changing energy management practices, the influence of other contextual drivers, such as corporate strategies, other governmental policies and market-based standards was also discussed during the interviews.